 Science and Education

 Science is a major legacy of the Czech Republic, where many eminent inventions and discoveries have come from its citizens.
-The nation also has first-rate education; its universities routinely rank among the best in Europe.
+The nation also has a first-rate education; its universities routinely rank among the best in Europe.
 All people have free access to primary and secondary education; higher education is more reasonably priced than in other European nations.
-Furthermore highly literate in the nation is over 99%.
+Furthermore, highly literate in the nation is over 99%.

 Demographics